degeri/securepi/latest.md

 `sha256sum ~/copytob.tar.gz`

-Note this down the output on an uneditable medium. ie: paper or a photograph.
+Store this output on an uneditable medium. ie: paper or a photograph.